 Additionally, our volunteers are experienced – or in the process of becoming – Extraordinary Ministers of Holy Communion and Lectors.
 Prospective volunteers are members in good standing with their local parish, and can serve twice a month on Sundays through a one-year commitment or more if desired.

 Our shared ministry is firmly rooted in Matthew 25.31-41 and pastorally guided by John 7:21-23.
 We invite those interested in volunteering or discerning a calling in prison ministry to first visit and experience our shared ministry.
-Thereafter, by expressing their interest by completing in detail a volunteer application package, which can be obtained from Br.
-Alan Blevins, the Catholic Chaplain at the House of Corrections.
+Thereafter, by expressing their interest by completing in detail a volunteer application package, which can be obtained from Jeanne White, Director of Volunteers at SouthBay House of Corrections.

 Prospective volunteers will need to complete: